 - Travertine springs are relatively easy to access

 - Soaking for long periods can cause dehydration

 - Bugs can be a problem

-Tips For Visiting This Popular Area
+Tips For Visiting These Remote Pools

 - If you plan to wear a swimsuit, avoid light colors.
 While the sulfur water does not typically affect swimsuits, unfortunately the mud may stain your suit.

 - Pack any trash out.
 It’s our responsibility to keep these natural places beautiful and you should always leave the place better than you found it.